SteveT1993/greendao-iota/README.md

 That's why we created: GreenDAO: DAO as a service, to Empower Your Community with Trust

 GreenDAO is an innovative Software-as-a-Service (SaaS) platform designed to empower communities with trust through the utilisation of a decentralized autonomous organization (DAO) framework.
-GreenDAO is integrated with the Hedera infrastructure with the principles of transparency, collaboration, and fairness.
+GreenDAO is integrated with the IOTA infrastructure with the principles of transparency, collaboration, and fairness.
 GreenDAO enables communities to govern themselves, make decisions collectively, have a transparency payments process and build trust-based ecosystems.
 Everything in just a couple clicks.
 Start your DAO today and give everyone in your community a voice.

 At its core, GreenDAO serves as a digital infrastructure that facilitates community-led decision-making processes.
 It leverages blockchain technology to ensure a secure and tamper-resistant environment where participants can engage in transparent governance.
 By removing intermediaries and centralized authorities, GreenDAO empowers communities to have full control over their operations, enabling them to create a more inclusive and equitable ecosystem.